XLabs/portal-bridge-ui/apps/docs/docs/tutorials/how-to-use-nft-origin-tool.md

 Users may use the NFT Origin tool to help manually verify the authenticity of an NFT.&#x20;

-_Note: The tool only tell you the origin of a NFT which can help you to verify it manually.
+_Note: The tool only tells you the origin of a NFT which can help you to verify it manually.
 It will not tell you whether a NFT is a real or fake._&#x20;

 ## For NFTs sent from Solana -> Ethereum&#x20;